Report: Blue Apron has laid off 6% of its workforce | Fast Company

 Report: Blue Apron has laid off 6% of its workforce

-Blue Apron, which went public less than four months ago, is laying of 6% of its employees, reports CNBC.
-“Our leadership and Board did not take this decision lightly, and I want to assure you that we believe it was necessary as we focus the company on future growth and achieving profitability,” wrote CEO Matt Salzberg in a note that was obtained by CNBC.
+Blue Apron, which went public less than four months ago, is laying of 6% of its employees, the company revealed in an 8-K filing.
+“Our leadership and Board did not take this decision lightly, and I want to assure you that we believe it was necessary as we focus the company on future growth and achieving profitability,” wrote CEO Matt Salzberg in a note to employees.

 This is more proof that Blue Apron’s industry–meal-kit delivery–is a tough one, if not almost impossible.
 As Fast Company‘s Ruth Reader wrote earlier this year, Blue Apron has a huge obstacles ahead.
 And it needs to figure out the best business model to actually make it a viable business, especially with Amazon breathing down its neck.
 These layoffs indicate just how wrought the company’s future may be.CGW